-Under the tax code, individuals who are enrolled in Medicare cannot receive or make contributions to an HSA.
-Medicare-enrolled individuals can draw on funds already in an HSA to reimburse qualified medical expenses and, after age 65, have greater flexibility in how the funds can be used.
+Medicare-enrolled individuals can still draw on funds already in an HSA to reimburse qualified medical expenses and, after age 65, will have greater flexibility in how these funds can be used.

 2) Can a Medicare-eligible employee make or receive contributions to an HSA if the employee has applied for either Social Security or Medicare?